The Job of a Commercial Contractor From Start to Finish

 If any change orders are required, general contractors handle that, too.
 Good contractors try to keep change orders to a minimum through careful planning and constant quality assurance evaluations.
 Both parties have to agree to a change order for it to be considered legally binding, but clients should keep in mind that some details of the project may need to be altered to accommodate weather conditions, material shortages, and other unforeseeable issues.

-Each phase of the construction process requires general contractors to work with specialized contractors with different skill sets.
+Each phase of the construction process requires general contractors to work with specialized subcontractors with different skill sets.
 Coordination is the key to keeping this complex process on track and minimizing delays.
 Business owners can expect the following tasks to be accomplished by specialized subcontractors, usually without much deviation from this order:

 - Framing the structure